Use Granola to Boost Your Diet’s Healthpbfycom

 Lowers cholesterol levels

 Because of its high soluble fiber content, thanks to oats, granola lowers bodily cholesterol levels by facilitating their excretion from the body.
-The fiber in granola acts as a surface onto which the cholesterol attaches before it is excreted.
+The fiber acts as a surface onto which the cholesterol attaches before it is excreted.

 Boosts energy levels